Overview

 Questions owners ask before they commit to this scope.

-When should site development and utilities planning start?
+When should site development planning start?